Barsay/JetSynthTemplate/README.md

 My template for audio programming on a nVIDIA Jetson Nano using PortAudio.
 Uses CMAKE.
-Created for myself in order to keep record of an hour or so of research.
-But suggestions are welcome!
+Created for myself in order to keep record of some hours of research, and I thought I could share this information with the world.
+Suggestions are very welcome!
 notice:

 Should works on C programs as well just create a new <code>main.c</code>.
 Works perfectly on CLion.